No results for ""

 To find and copy your LaunchDarkly SDK key, mobile key, or client-side ID:

-4. Click the environment's SDK key, mobile key, or client-side ID to copy it to your clipboard.
+4. Click SDK key, Mobile key, or Client-side key to copy the key to your clipboard.

 SDK key

-Configure server-side SDKs to use the SDK key.
-This key grants server-side SDKs read-only access to all flag data associated with the provided key's environment.
-With this key, server-side SDKs can download the entire flag ruleset for all flags in the environment.
+Configure server-side SDKs and AI SDKs to use the SDK key.
+This key grants the SDKs read-only access to all flag data associated with the provided key's environment.
+With this key, server-side and AI SDKs can download the entire flag ruleset for all flags in the environment.

 The SDK key should be kept a secret.
-If an SDK key is exposed, you can reset it from the Account settings page.
-To learn how, read Finding and resetting an environment's keys.
+If an SDK key is exposed, you can reset it from the Environments list.
+To learn how, read Copy and reset SDK credentials for an environment.

 Mobile key